-THE GENIUS AND LEGACY OF BETTY DAVIS
+THE GENIUS OF BETTY DAVIS

 Betty Davis has been referred to as a muse, producer, performer, and provocateur.
 Her original records exist as prized, rare artifacts for the most committed collectors, her songs have been sampled in hip hop production, her style has been praised as an inspiration by iconic rock stars such as Grace Jones and Prince, and yet so many people are unfamiliar with her work, and almost all are unaware of the fact that she is a Pittsburgh native who has been living quietly in Homestead, PA (a predominantly African American, working-class, former mill town located on the edges of Pittsburgh) for the last 35 years.